 Submit one copy to your lender and keep one for your records.
 Make sure your servicer acknowledges receipt of your instructions; follow up if they don’t.

-The default application of extra payments is not consistent between servicers, said Elaine Griffin, a senior contributor and communications specialist at Edvisors®, a company that provides free advice about paying for college.
-Griffin has 10 years of experience working in higher education finance, seven of them with the U.S. Department of Education’s office of Federal Student Aid.
+The default application of extra payments is not consistent between servicers, said Elaine Rubin, director of corporate communications at Edvisors®, a company that provides free advice about paying for college.
+Rubin has more than 10 years of experience working in higher education finance, seven of them with the U.S. Department of Education’s office of Federal Student Aid.
 She explained that some servicers will pay the loan ahead — applying your extra payment toward future payments — while others will apply it to the outstanding principal balance.

 If you’ve already made extra payments and you aren’t sure how your servicer has applied them, check how much you owe for your next payment and when your next payment is due.
 If you owe less than usual or if your next due date is more than a month in the future, your servicer has used your extra payments to advance your due date — which won’t save you money unless you keep paying the usual, full amount each month.
 That’s because your principal balance is always accruing interest between payments.